The Limpid Stream: Suite

 In 1945, Shostakovich approved Konstantin Titarenko to make a suite from the ballet.
 It was designated Op.
 39a and comprises five movements:

 Reception

 The other two ballet scores written by Shostakovich are The Golden Age, from 1930, and The Bolt, from 1931.
 "All three were banned shortly after their premieres, leaving Shostakovich's reputation so damaged that he was reluctant ever to write for the lyric stage again."
 The Bright Streams deliberately simple melodies, harmonies, rhythms, and colors had the work playing successfully in both Leningrad and Moscow from June 1935 through February 1936.
 An editorial entitled "Balletic Falsity" in Pravda in early February 1936 condemned the ballet, which was subsequently withdrawn.
 Due to this, one of the librettists, Piotrovsky was arrested in November the following year and executed in a gulag.
-Lobukhov, as choreographer and co-librettist, likely escaped from a similar fate due to his connections through his sister Lydia Lopokova.
+Lopukhov, as choreographer and co-librettist, likely escaped from a similar fate due to his connections through his sister Lydia Lopokova.